Sunday, August 31, 2008

 Day 12.
 Victoria Is My Favorite!

-From the first sighting, I knew this was going to be a love affair of a lasting kind.
-From the front cover to the last page, it was exactly what my womanly heart had been looking for.
-A magazine that spoke to the feminine, gentler side of life, a magazine that celebrated the creativity and originality of women who follow their dreams.
+From the front cover to the last page, and every page in between, it was exactly what my feminine heart had been longing for.
+A magazine that spoke to the softer, gentler side of life; a magazine that celebrated the creativity and originality of women who followed their dreams; a magazine that recognized the importance of Beauty and its place in our lives.

-I have every issue, and whenever I need a pick me up or some creative inspiration, I'll often reach for my Victoria.
-You know, "just take two issues with tea and call me in the morning."
+These magazines continue to be a great treasure for me; even years later, whenever I need a pick me up or some creative inspiration, I often reach for my Victoria's.
+It's balm for a soul -- you know, "just take two issues with tea and call me in the morning."

-What amazes me is that other readers seem to be just as smitten as I am.
+What amazes me is that, here in Blogland, I have met dozens upon dozens of other readers who have been just as smitten as I am.
 I realize just how populated the world is with kindred spirits.
-Women, like me, like you, who also share a love of beauty, nature, art, books, and craftsmanship.
+Women, like me... like you... who also share a love of beauty, nature, art, books, and craftsmanship.
 It's a beautiful circle.

 Brenda